-- The enhanced support that is expected to be in place during the Early Life Support Period, - The monitoring and governance approach for the Early Life Support Period, and including participant responsibilities, related to the controlled ramp up of the migration of MPANS. - To provide a platform for industry participants to review performance reporting and to provide feedback via a working group, - To provide an informed, evidence-based recommendation to the Advisory Group responsible for decision making during the Early Life Support Period, based on a defined set of criteria. - Early life operating phases and early life exit criteria, - The key early life risk areas, monitoring and performance measures, - Risks, assumptions and dependencies.
+- The monitoring and governance approach for the Early Life Support Period, including participant responsibilities, related to the controlled ramp up of the migration of MPANS, - To provide a platform for industry participants to review performance reporting and to provide feedback via a working group, - To provide an informed, evidence-based recommendation to the Advisory Group responsible for decision making during the Early Life Support Period, based on a defined set of criteria. - - - Risks, assumptions and dependencies.

 The Early Life Support Period is expected to involve all parties operating under the MHHS arrangements as the Programme may request specific reporting to track various elements of performance and may undertake direct assurance of the parties that are involved in these activities.

-The specific Hhypercare arrangements that each individual party (Central Parties and Programme Participants) will have in place are out of scope for this document.
+The specific hypercare arrangements that each individual party (Central Parties and Programme Participants) will have in place are out of scope for this document.
 Each party will be expected to determine the hypercare arrangements that they need in place to support them operating in the MHHS arrangements.